Ben-Epstein/python-project/README.md

 See the readme in [src](./src) for usage details.

+I've left 2 PRs open to showcase differing behavior:
+* PR that is all good.
+Packages are aligned, new functionality that is tested, and test coverage across a matrix of configurations: [link](https://github.com/Ben-Epstein/python-project/pull/3)
-You can see an example of a PR that adds a package but doesn't update the lockfile, which causes a failed PR test and an automated comment to the PR telling the author to run `make lock`
+* PR that adds a package but doesn't update the lockfile, which causes a failed PR test and an automated comment to the PR telling the author to run `make lock`: [link](https://github.com/Ben-Epstein/python-project/pull/4)